Sleep Dentistry in Brisbane

 Individuals with Dental Phobia or Anxiety

 Fear of dental procedures is common and can prevent people from seeking necessary care.
-General anesthesia can alleviate this fear by ensuring patients are unconscious and unaware during the procedure.
+The use of general anesthesia in sleep dentistry can alleviate this fear by ensuring patients are unconscious and unaware during the procedure.

 Individuals with Special Needs